Broad City: “What A Wonderful World”Comedy Reviews Broad City

 All of this translates into one of the most honest portrayals of the contemporary 20-something experience as you’re likely to see on TV.
 Abbi and Ilana aren’t figures of Obama-era ennui or funemployed party girls, but two people trying to get by in the big city without becoming homeless or overly bored.
 They’re also, it needs to be said, crazy funny.

-’s first episode is filled with solid laughs, both and situational and gag-based, with special recognition going to an especially Hannibal-ly Hannibal Burress and an oddly-prized electronics store gift card.
+Broad City’s first episode is filled with solid laughs, both and situational and gag-based, with special recognition going to an especially Hannibal-ly Hannibal Burress and an oddly-prized electronics store gift card.
 But none of these jokes could land without Glazer and Jacobson supplying the comedic core that drives the show as the impulsive Ilana and rudderless Netflix-junkie Abbi, slacker doubles of Broad City’s creators.

 In “What A Wonderful World,” Ilana talks a reluctant Abbi into ditching work for a Lil Wayne concert, until a lack of cash forces them into a series of increasingly desperate and hilarious money-making schemes.
 It’s an old premise, but the duo’s fund-raising methods are distinctly 21st century, including bucket drumming and the kind of light online sex work that may be all too familiar to Broad City’s audience.
 That scene, featuring Fred Armisen as a creepy adult baby, unsurprisingly results in some of the funniest moments in an already very funny episode.